 The other benefit Glacius gets is high mobility.
 Liquidize now travels considerably farther and much faster, which can make for some deadly left-right mixups after Glacius summons a Hail, and allows Glacius to reposition himself much more easily.
 He also gains access to an instinct-only attack called Homing Puddle Punch by pressing HP+HK; this non-invincible attack looks like Puddle Punch and will quickly travel from anywhere on the screen until Glacius is right in front of you.
 If you hold forward while pressing HP+HK, Glacius will cross you up by attacking from the other side!
 While both attacks are very unsafe, when covered by Hail, Glacius gets to perform some gross mixups.
 If you are on the receiving end of this, you might want to try neutral jumping and attacking on the way down, so you don't have to guess which way to block.

 Normals to watch: At mid-range or further, Ice Lance is Glacius's main normal.
-Opponents will run into this move often, but it is -8 on block; some characters can situationally punish it, and you can walk forward a bit after blocking it.
+Opponents will run into this move often, and while it is -4 on block, it is very difficult or impossible for most characters to punish when used at most ranges mid-screen.
+Your opponent will be able to walk forward a bit and close the gap slightly after blocking Ice Lance, but it is still an extremely powerful mid-range combo starter for Glacius.
 When not using Ice Lance, Glacius might want to retreat by doing a normal while jumping backwards.
 All of Glacius' jumping kick normals hit at different angles, but have huge hitboxes that can make catching a jumping Glacius via grounded or aerial approaches difficult.
 Since anti-air is so important to Glacius, both crouching HP and Ice Pick (+HP) are excellent anti-airs that can either be canceled into Puddle Punch for damage, or Hail to give Glacius space control.